Substra/substra/references/sdk.md

 Args:

     url (str, optional): URL of the Substra platform.
 Mandatory to connect to a Substra platform.
-If no URL is given and debug is True, all assets must be created locally.
+If no URL is given debug must be True and all assets must be created locally.
         Defaults to None.